simop07/tesi_FOOT/README.md

 - Fare un'analisi dell'efficienza del metodo di ricostruzione? quindi prendere gli istogrammi di generazione e fare un Divide con gli istogrammi di ricostruzione?
 - Io ho ricostruito i frammenti del CDR, ho visto che in una tesi vengono ricostruiti altri isotopi, li aggiungo?
 - Solo a titolo di curiosità, per quale motivo a ROOT non piacciono le ottimizzazioni sui for loop?
 Esempio della necessità di inserire un grafico inutile per fare in modo che le canvas tornassero.
+- La distanza tra Start Counter e target: io ho messo nel capitolo 2 che è di 20--30 cm, ma alla fine ho usato che è di 30 cm per calcolare il tempo tra SC e target.
+Va bene?
+- Il target è di C2H4?
+- Cosa è il Gaussian smearing?
+It's a mathematical technique used in data analysis and signal processing to smooth out noisy data.
+It involves convolving the data with a Gaussian function, which results in a smoother curve with a bell-shaped distribution.
+Gaussian smearing works by taking a noisy data set and applying a Gaussian function to it.
+This function has a bell-shaped curve that is used to smooth out the data points.
+The width of the Gaussian function determines the level of smoothing, with a wider function resulting in a more smooth curve.
+What are the benefits of using Gaussian Smearing?
+Gaussian smearing is beneficial because it helps to reduce the effects of noise in data sets.
+It can also be used to make data sets more visually appealing and easier to interpret.
+Additionally, Gaussian smearing can help to identify underlying trends in the data that may otherwise be obscured by noise.

 ## RISULTATI FIT: